iamfrankiemoran/titanium-lite/README.md

 Titanium is a modern web application built with Next.js, leveraging the latest OpenAI APIs to offer an advanced Generative and Conversational AI experience.
 It's still pretty much a prototype, but I think it's a good start.
 Here's a list of some of the features:

-- Multi-user Authentication using next-auth, including a custom CredentialProvider for guest accounts.✅
+- Multi-user Authentication using next-auth, including a custom CredentialProvider for guest accounts. ✅
-- Streaming chat - simple chat allowing you to chat with AI in a seamless manner.
+- Streaming chat - simple chat allowing you to chat with AI in a seamless manner. ✅
+- Speech (TTS) ✅ (Supports tts-1 and tts-1-hd and all available voice models)
+- Speech (STT) ✅ (Available via button toggle in the input chat box)

 # Libraries